 2.1 Milken Family Foundation (MFF)

 Lowell co-founded the Milken Family Foundation in 1982, created its mission and has served as its Chairman and President ever since.
 MFF strives to discover and advance inventive, effective ways of helping people help themselves and those around them lead productive and satisfying lives.
 MFF has pursued this mission through its work in education, medical research and public health, including one of MFF’s signature initiatives The Milken Educator Awards (MEA).
-MFF has dispensed over $500 million, with an equal amount given through other Milken family foundations and personal initiatives.
+MFF has dispensed over $500 million, with an equal amount given through other Milken Family Foundation and personal initiatives.

 2.2 The Lowell Milken Family Foundation (LMFF)